/!\ THIS PAGE CONTAINS HEAVY SPOILERS FOR AVOWED, CONTINUE AT YOUR OWN RISK /!\

 | Yul hesiza Yezuha lu yedez rageda me gali hed sayapayi Enwitan.
 K'gid yul gapa pubi. |

 Not given an in-game translation. | Found in the temple of Eothas.
 Engraved on clay tablet in an unknown writing system.
-Still readable by the player. | Might not be Ekida, further testing might be needed. | LR01 |
+Still readable by the player. | Might not be Ekida, further testing might be needed. confirmed to be ekidan as of 02/04/26 |

 | yiz | Possibly "god" | Found in History of the living lands, vol. IV, censored | Unreliable source, might not be Ekidan. | |